 These stoves operate in much the same fashion as your propane-fueled backyard grill - turn the valve; light it with a match, and you're ready to cook.
 We like these stoves because of their decent-sized burners that will handle larger pots and skillets, and their easy controls.
 They are fairly simple to operate, but you can see more photos and some operating instructions on these propane stoves we've put together for your pre-rental research..

 We offer a one-burner and two-burner option.
 Each burner on either model cranks out 10,000 BTU, which means you can burn your eggs while camping just as quick as if you fell asleep at your big range at home.
 If you need to cook up two things at once; want some more stability on a flatter surface; or just not sure, select the two-burner option.
 Otherwise, for most solo and small family outings, the single burner will do just fine, and it is less expensive to rent and ship.

-This 2-burner is about 23" wide; 15" deep; and 5" tall when closed up.
+Most of these 2-burner stoves are about 23" wide; 15" deep; and 5" tall when closed up.
+Some we ship fold up in half - more compact, but no wind screens.
 The one-burner is much smaller as it just screws on top of the fuel canister, but is strong enough for a good sized pot or skillet.
-Some stoves have a push-button igniter, but frankly don't count on it working - be sure to take a lighter or matches.
+Some stoves have a cheaply made push-button igniter, but frankly don't count on it working - they break easily so be sure to take a lighter or plenty of matches.

 For more information, read one of our articles on cooking in the woods, preparation tips and eating right while on the trail.
 For some third-party user reviews of this and other gear we rent and sell, visit our backpacking and camping user gear review page.